ARM-software/arm-trusted-firmware/docs/firmware-design.md

     other code.
 *   **Stage specific.** Code specific to a boot stage.
 *   **Drivers.**
+*   **Services.** EL3 runtime services, e.g. PSCI or SPD.
+Specific SPD services reside in the `services/spd` directory (e.g. `services/spd/tspd`).

 Each boot loader stage uses code from one or more of the above mentioned categories.
 Based upon the above, the code layout looks like this:

     Directory    Used by BL1?
 Used by BL2?
-Used by BL3? bl1          Yes             No              No
+Used by BL3-1? bl1          Yes             No              No
     bl2          No              Yes             No
     bl31         No              No              Yes